Polymorphic light dermatosis

 • Laboratory

-• ANAs (to search for lupus erythematosus) (if necessary, plasma fluorescence scan in case of justified suspicion of porphyria).
+• ANAs (to look for lupus erythematosus) (plasma fluorescence scan if necessary if there is a reasonable suspicion of porphyria).

-Different patterns depending on the type.
-In most cases, cuff-shaped, perivascular lymphohistiocytic cell infiltrates are visible over the entire dermis.
-In addition, subepidermal oedema, exocytosis and spongiosis can occur.
+Varying patterns according to type.
+Cuffed, perivascular lymphohistiocytic cell infiltrates are usually seen throughout the dermis.
+There may also be subepidermal oedema, exocytosis and spongiosis

 • Regular UV hardening in spring (costly)